argp/argp.github.io/_posts/paper-notes/2017-09-14-re-x86-microcode.md

 A very interesting paper with technical details on the x86 microcode inner workings of AMD's K8 and K10 CPUs.
-The reason for focusing on these old CPUs is that other/newer ones cryptographically protect their microcode updates, apparently both for authenticity/integrity and confidentiality.
-The paper is densely written, without much verbose academic language, so if you're interested in the topic, you need to read it and don't rely on these brief notes ;)
+The reason for focusing on these old CPUs is that other/newer ones cryptographically protect their microcode updates, both for authenticity/integrity and confidentiality.

 AMD's K8 and K10 microcode updates are encoded (but not encrypted or signed) in a proprietary format which is only partly explained in the paper.
 The update